Are restaurants and bars in Japan open?

 - Plastic face shields have also been given out by some establishments

-Hand sanitiser can be frequently found, and is often required, in many establishments
+Hand sanitisers can be frequently found, and is often required, in many establishments

 For example, many of the small counter-seat izakayas, or tachinomi (standing bars) have been unable to introduce social distancing measures, either because space is extremely limited and/or because reducing the number of customers means their business is no longer viable.
 Other establishments have tried to maintain the personal connection between chefs and patrons and have chosen not to introduce new barriers between them (such as plastic sheeting or distancing).

-As we mentioned before, huge regional differences (link) in the numbers of confirmed cases of coronavirus across Japan mean that many places further away from the big cities have seen hardly any direct effects of the virus and so many of the restaurant here have not felt the need for drastic changes in their health and hygiene measures.
+Large regional differences in the numbers of confirmed cases of coronavirus across Japan mean that many places further away from the big cities have seen hardly any direct effects of the virus and so many of the restaurant here have not felt the need for drastic changes in their health and hygiene measures.

 To get a better idea of what some restaurants may look like, take a look at the latest video from our Tokyo Department Manager, Tyler, as he walked through the streets of Meguro, in Tokyo.